If Your Partner Ever Says These 11 Things, You Should Break Up

 4. They Say "Everything Is Your Fault"

-During an argument, it's typical for one or both people to want to place blame on the other — especially when things are getting heated.
-But during the average day, your partner shouldn't be making every little thing your fault.
+During an argument, it's typical to blame a partner for things going wrong, especially when things are getting heated.
+But your partner shouldn't be making every little thing your fault, or acting like you're the sole cause for the issues in your relationship.

 5. They Threaten You In Any Way

-"If your partner ever threatens to [hurt] you, it's time to leave," relationship counselor Raffi Bilek, LCSW-C, director of the Baltimore Therapy Center tells Bustle.
+"If your partner ever threatens to [hurt] you, it's time to leave," Raffi Bilek, LCSW-C, a relationship counselor and director of the Baltimore Therapy Center, tells Bustle.
 "Threats to [hurt someone], even if they are later taken back or claimed to be a joke, should always be taken seriously.
 Don't stay in a relationship with someone who would say such a thing.
 For your safety, it's time to get out."

 6. They Direct Angry Outbursts Towards You